 So briefly put, what can air purifiers get rid of?
 Air purifiers can get rid of three major categories of pollutants.
 These include airborne pollutants in the form of particulate matter (e.g. dust and pollen), gaseous and vapor airborne pollutants (e.g. odors and volatile organic compounds) and finally, surface pollutants (e.g. mold and dust mite).

 To list them, the 5 main groups of pollutants air purifiers can get rid of include,

 Most of the things most air purifiers can remove are obviously airborne.
 However, there are some air purifiers that can even indirectly and directly help to get rid of pollutants or unwanted contaminants that you find on surfaces.

 I detail all of these things in this post starting with the different types of air purifiers and what major category of pollutants they remove and then in the rest of the post I give you a complete list of things air purifiers can get rid of.
-For each thing on my list, I also tell you what type of air purifier you will need.
+For each pollutant on my list, I also tell you what type of air purifier you will need to eliminate it.

 Different Types of Air Purifiers & What Major Pollutants They Can Remove

 HEPA air purifiers are mechanical and filter based air purifiers that use a HEPA filter.
 They remove pollutants from the air by drawing air into their core and trapping pollutants in the air through a sieving mechanism enabled by the HEPA filter.
 The HEPA filter has tiny holes which allow particles of a certain size to go through and larger pollutant particles not to go through and remain trapped on the filters.

 Once polluted air passes through the core of a HEPA air purifier it comes out cleaner than it was.
 The air gets cleaner and cleaner the more times it passes through the purifier's filter core.